 When the movie is played back, camera operation noise can be heard.

 If you operate the camera's dials or lens during movie shooting, the operation noise will also be recorded.
-Using an external microphone (commercially available) is recommended (p.219).
+Using the Directional Stereo Microphone DM-E1 (sold separately) is recommended (p.219).

 The movie has still moments.